desaiViraj/desaiViraj/README.md

 ### :woman_technologist: About Me :
 I am a Linux System Engineer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from India.
-- :telescope: I’m working as a Systems Engineer, having a zeal to write scripts and hunt down the sever issues.
+- :telescope: I’m working as a Systems Engineer, having a zeal to write scripts and hunt down the server issues.

 - :seedling: Exploring new tools & technologies in the area of Infra automation.